Stericycle

-Stericycle is a compliance company that specializes in collecting and disposing regulated substances, such as medical waste and sharps, pharmaceuticals, hazardous waste, and providing services for recalled and expired goods.
-It also provides related education and training services, and patient communication services.
-The company was founded in 1989 and is headquartered in Bannockburn, Illinois, with many more bases of operation around the world, including Medical waste incinerators in Utah and North Carolina.
+Stericycle, Inc. is an American compliance company that specializes in collecting and disposing regulated medical waste, such as medical waste and sharps, pharmaceuticals and controlled substances, trace chemotherapy waste, and pathological waste.
+It also provides related education and training services.
+The company was founded in 1989 and is headquartered in Bannockburn, Illinois, with more bases of operation around North America and Europe.

+Stericycle was publicly traded on the NASDAQ starting in 1996, until Waste Management acquired the company in 2024.

 Overview

-Stericycle, Inc., together with its subsidiaries, offers regulated waste management services, sharps disposal containers to reduce the risk of needlesticks, healthcare compliance services, pharmaceutical disposal, and regulated returns management services for expired or recalled products through incineration processes.
-In addition, with the acquisition of Shred-it in 2015, Stericycle also offers secure information destruction services including document and hard drive destruction.
+Stericycle, Inc., together with its subsidiaries, offers regulated waste management services, sharps disposal containers to reduce the risk of needlestick injuries, healthcare compliance services, and drug disposal services.
+In addition, with the acquisition of Shred-it in 2015, Stericycle also offers secure information destruction services including document shredding and hard drive destruction.

-The company serves healthcare facilities such as hospitals, blood banks, pharmaceutical manufacturers,.
-Stericycle also serves myriad small businesses, which include outpatient clinics, medical and dental offices, abortion clinics, veterinary and animal hospitals, funeral homes, home healthcare agencies, body art studios, and long-term and sub-acute care facilities.
+The company serves healthcare facilities such as hospitals, blood banks, and pharmaceutical manufacturers.
+Stericycle also serves myriad small businesses, which include outpatient clinics, medical and dental offices, veterinary and animal hospitals, funeral homes, home healthcare agencies, body art studios, and long-term and sub-acute care facilities.
 Medical device manufacturers, consumer goods manufacturers, and retailers are also key customers.

-Stericycle has been harshly criticized by residents living near their incinerators and environmentalists across the globe.
-Currently, Stericycle is being investigated by the state of Utah for burning hazardous, radioactive waste above legal levels at their North Salt Lake location.
-The investigations also are in response to Stericycle's alleged falsification of records to hide the alleged illegal quantity burning near Foxboro Elementary in North Salt Lake.
+Stericycle was the focus of an investigation by the state of Utah for burning waste above legal emission levels at their North Salt Lake location.
+The investigations were also partially in response to the alleged falsification of records regarding the destruction of those materials near Foxboro Elementary in North Salt Lake.

 International operations

-Stericycle has a presence in 21 countries with approximately 640 locations worldwide.
-Approximately 20% of the company's revenue comes from its international operations.
-Full services are offered the U.S., Canada, Ireland, the Netherlands, and Spain.
+Stericycle has a presence in 10 countries.
+Approximately 10% of the company's revenue comes from its international operations.
+Full services are offered in the U.S., Canada, Ireland, Spain and Portugal.
 Stericycle offers all services, except for hazardous waste management, in the United Kingdom.
-Only regulated waste operations are in Argentina, Brazil, Chile, Japan, Mexico, Portugal, South Korea, and Romania.
-Only secure information destruction services are provided in Australia, Austria, Belgium, France, Germany, Luxembourg, and Singapore.
-Secure information destruction services under the Shred-it brand are also provided in the United Arab Emirates through a joint venture with the company's portion of income reported as an equity investment.
+Only secure information destruction services are provided in Austria, Belgium, France, Germany, the Netherlands, and Luxembourg.

-Leadership

-Cindy Miller joined Stericycle in October 2018 as President and Chief Operating Officer, and became Chief Executive Officer in May 2019.
-She was preceded in her role by Charlie Alutto, and prior to that, by Mark Miller, who took over from founder Dr. James Sharp in 1989.
-Stericycle has been publicly traded on the NASDAQ since 1996 and has 10 people on its board of directors.
+Stericycle no longer operates in Argentina, Brazil, Chile, Japan, Mexico, Australia, South Korea, Romania, United Arab Emirates, and Singapore.